gunsum/GitHomeworkTest/FATMA_OYMAK.md

-hello my name is Fatma Oymak my best sport is playing "basketball" which I played school team when I was at college my favorite food is "Turkish version of str fry" if you want to learn why first I like eating vegetables and I am cooking them almost none and I believe very healthy meal when I eat it afterward :) https://www.youtube.com/watch?v=uqvfbIuJd6Y my heart full of happiness and always I want to do good things for humanity and this world.
+hello my name is Fatma Oymak my best sport is playing "basketball" which I played school team when I was at college my favorite food is vegetables soup

+https://www.youtube.com/watch?v=uqvfbIuJd6Y

+I am a human